User-defined Data Types

-How to create PostgreSQL user-defined data types with CREATE DOMAIN and CREATE TYPE: adding constraints, composite types for function return values, and managing custom types.
+Learn how to create PostgreSQL user-defined types with CREATE DOMAIN and CREATE TYPE: adding reusable constraints, defining composite types for function return values, and managing custom types.

 Quick Answer

-PostgreSQL supports two ways to create user-defined types: CREATE DOMAIN adds constraints (NOT NULL, CHECK) on top of an existing type and can be reused across columns, while CREATE TYPE defines a composite type used as a function return type or structured record.
+PostgreSQL supports two ways to create user-defined types: CREATE DOMAIN adds constraints (NOT NULL, CHECK) on top of an existing type and can be reused across columns, while CREATE TYPE defines a composite type used as a structured record or function return type.

 Spin up a Postgres database in 20 seconds with Vela.